ccmbioinfo/mugqic_pipelines/pipelines/episeq/README.md

 to a `BSRaw` object with the R package `BiSeq`.
 Then, the `dmpFinder` function from the R package `minfi` is used to compute a F-test statistic on the beta values for the assayed CpGs in each sample.
 A p-value is then returned for each site with the option of correcting them for multiple testing.
-Differential analysis is done for each contrast specified in the design file
+Differential analysis is done for each contrast specified in the design file.
+This step is recorded in the final pipeline report.

 | Job Attribute | Value |
 |:----------|:------|